vanzaj/phys_mod_py/README.md

 Physical Modeling in Python
 ===========================

-A "translation" of [Physical Modeling in MATLAB](http://greenteapress.com/matlab/) by Allen B. Downey (Version 1.1.6) into Python.
+A somewhat liberal "translation" of [Physical Modeling in MATLAB](http://greenteapress.com/matlab/) by Allen B. Downey (Version 1.1.6) into Python.
 Each chapter is just an IPython notebook.

 Contents